-I have implemented several new policies and procedures based on the guidance of my regulator, the College of Naturopaths of Ontario and the Ministry of Health, to keep my patients as safe as possible.
+I have implemented several new policies and procedures based on public health guidelines to keep my patients as safe as possible.
 These include enhanced COVID-19 screening procedures, increased cleaning and disinfection, altering the clinic space as well as wearing a mask throughout the treatment, while asking patients to do the same.
 Additional details can be found below.

 I understand that online video sessions will be an adjustment from in-person sessions and our in-person sessions will look a bit different than usual, so I welcome any questions or concerns that you may have.
 My hope is that, by offering this alternative to meeting in-person, you can stay on track with your health goals and care this time.